Ranking Members Cummings and Waxman Question Efforts by Chamber of Commerce to Weaken Foreign Corrupt Practices Act

 The members are requesting additional information from the Chamber of Commerce about the role played by the numerous members of the ILR board who represented companies implicated in violations of the Foreign Corrupt Practices Act.

-In addition, a letter was sent to Gregg Steinhafel, Chairman of the Board of Directors of the Retail Industry Leaders Association, requesting clarification on information they provided to the members.
+In addition, the ranking members sent a letter to Gregg Steinhafel, Chairman of the Board of Directors of the Retail Industry Leaders Association, requesting clarification on information they provided to the members.